LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 With respect to these diseases, these persons have become patients.
 Depending on the kind and severity of such an acute disease, patients may, among other things, be treated as outpatients in medical offices or as inpatients in hospitals.
 For outpatients, diagnosis and therapy may take place within these offices or at the locations where the patients live.
-If diagnosis and therapy are performed at a distance, these activities are usually subsumed under terms “telehealth” and “telemedicine.”
+If diagnosis and therapy are performed at a distance, these activities are usually subsumed under terms "telehealth" and "telemedicine."

 ### 1.2.5 Chronic Diseases
 The life situations of patients suffering from chronic diseases can be more or less viewed similarly to those described for patients with acute diseases.
 In chronic situations, long-term treatment and long-term care is needed, and health care monitoring becomes more important here.
-If this monitoring is done at a distance, these activities are usually also subsumed under the term “telemonitoring.”
+If this monitoring is done at a distance, these activities are usually also subsumed under the term "telemonitoring."

 ### 1.2.6 Care
 Life situations primarily related to care but not necessarily related to treating diseases are often characterized by physical and mental functional deficits of the affected persons that could lead to frailty, for example.